samkusin/clemens_iigs/MANUAL.md

 - Paste text as keyboard input (at the BASIC/Monitor prompts)
 - Debugging facilities (partial)

+### Tested

+These IIgs titles were tested by frequent use.
+There may still be glitches or bugs in the emulation that have not been found yet.

+- GSOS 5.x, 6.x
+- ProDOS 8/16
+- Kings Quest I, IV
+- Defender of the Crown
+- The Bards Tale I
+- Rastan

 ## Roadmap <a name="roadmap"></a>

 - Serial/terminal emulation